Box Jellyfish In Isolation Videos

 Thanks to the isolation jitters and endless screen-filling images of beautiful, clean, deserted cities, forests, skies and seas with carefree wildlife running rampant, everyone wants to scratch that itch.

 And no one wants a bummer now, right.
 But.
-Yes, the wildlife really - and with far less activity in the water at tourist-box jellyfish hotspots, the risk of a sting could be even higher when humans steadily return to natural box jellyfish habitat; the picture postcard tropical South-East Asian beach.
+Yes, the wildlife really is wandering far and wide and with significantly less activity in the water at tourist-box jellyfish hotspots, the risk of a sting could be even higher when humans steadily return to natural box jellyfish habitat; the picture postcard tropical South-East Asian beach.

 Fragile but venomous box jellyfish being swimmers not drifters or floaters, and the fact they have a visual system that allows them to detect and avoid damaging obstacles - like rocks and tourists - means there is nothing to stop them.